tylerlrhodes/blog2/content/posts/book-review-deceit-desire-and-the-novel.md

 wasn't as moved by the theory as I was by reading *I See Satan Fall Like Lightening*, I'm not sure DDATN would have grabbed me in the same way.
-It's probably not the way to start if you're interested in mimetic theory and looking to begin somewhere.
-If you're more interested in it for its analysis of the texts covered, it's great in this regard.
+It's probably not the way to start if you're interested in mimetic theory and just looking to begin somewhere.
+If you're more interested in it for its analysis of the texts covered and less so for how it relates to mimetic theory it would be great.

 In reading DDATN Girard will make you want to read the novels and authors he talks about (speaking as a newly proud owner of Don Quixote).
 It seems like most people agree that the works he looks at are some of the best, and are probably worth reading anyway.

-That said, if you are interested in mimetic theory and want to see it used in analysis of issues that are relevant in contemporary times, *Deceit, Desire, and the Novel* is a great book.
+If you are interested in mimetic theory and want to see it used in analysis of issues that are relevant in contemporary times, *Deceit, Desire, and the Novel* is a great book.